-We will use a Classroom Response System (clickers) in this class to encourage active participation.
+We will use clickers in this class to encourage active participation.
 The 'score' you get from the clickers contributes 10% to your grade but the score does not depend on the fraction of questions you got right.
 The reason for this policy is that the clicker questions are just as much a test on how well I am teaching the subject, as of your ability to absorb the material in class.
 The clicker questions are designed to help you prepare for questions you'll get in the exams.
 The clicker score contributes 10% to your final score.
 For every class where you've answered at least 60% of the questions - right or wrong - you will receive 1 point.
 The maximum number of points you can receive will be capped at 30.
 There will be 40 lectures during the semester that include clicker questions (there will be no clicker questions during the 2 in-class exams).
 This means you will be able to miss up to 10 of these lectures at no penalty, while each absence above 10 will effectively deduct 1/3 of a point from your final grade.
-This should be ample allowance for any absences required due to sickness, athletic traveling, etc., so there will be no need to approve absences in advance, and barring exceptional circumstances, no makeup points will be given.
+This should be ample allowance for any absences in advance, and barring exceptional circumstances, no makeup points will be given.